 If You Don't Protect Your Kids From Vaping,Who Will?
 Over 5,700 kids start vaping every day.
 Misconceptions, peer pressure and marketing tactics all contribute to the staggering rise.
 Talk to your kids about e-cigarettes while they're still willing to listen.

-Recent CDC laboratory testing of fluid samples collected from the lungs from 29 patients submitted to CDC from 10 states found vitamin E acetate in all of the BAL fluid samples.
+CDC laboratory testing of fluid samples collected from the lungs from 54 patients submitted to CDC from 18 states found vitamin E acetate in almost all of the bronchoalveolar lavage (BAL) fluid samples.
 Vitamin E acetate is used as an additive in the production of e-cigarette, or vaping, products.
-This is the first time that we have detected a potential chemical of concern in biologic samples from patients with these lung injuries.

 CDC continues to recommend that people should not use e-cigarette, or vaping, products that contain THC, particularly from informal sources like friends, or family, or in-person or online dealers.